Vocative case: Comparison

-The vocative ending changes the stem consonant in Old Church Slavonic because of the so-called First Palatalization.
-Most modern Slavic languages that retain the vocative case have altered the ending to avoid the change: Bulgarian вълко occurs far more frequently than вълче.
+Vocative singulars in Slavic languages appear to be irregular as a consequence of the Slavic first palatalization, which caused *k, *g and *x, when followed by an *e (as in the vocative suffix), to become č, ž, and š, respectively.
+Some modern Slavic languages have replaced these forms with a more regular vocative ending, so for example in Czech the usual masculine animate vocative is -e, except for roots ending in velar consonants, where it is now usually -u (e.g. chlap > chlape, but vlk > vlku).
+This is an instance of the paradigmatic complexity introduced into Slavic by successive waves of palatalisation, with some languages retaining more complex or irregular paradigms (such as Czech), and others tending towards simplification and regularization (such as Russian, which has lost the vocative as a productive case entirely).

 Baltic languages

 Lithuanian

 The vocative is distinct in singular and identical to the nominative in the plural, for all inflected nouns.
 Nouns with a nominative singular ending in -a have a vocative singular usually identically written but distinct in accentuation.

 In Lithuanian, the form that a given noun takes depends on its declension class and, sometimes, on its gender.
 There have been several changes in history, the last being the -ai ending formed between the 18th and 19th centuries.
 The older forms are listed under "other forms".